CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 `N_RESIDUES` and `N_CHAINS` must either both be present or both be absent.
 If custom energy groups are provided, both `GROUP_1` and `GROUP_2` are required and every PDB chain must occur exactly once across the pair.
-Custom `SHEET_n` flags must be consecutively numbered from `SHEET_1`, and every chain must occur exactly once across all sheets.
+Custom `SHEET_n` parameters must be consecutively numbered from `SHEET_1`, and every chain must occur exactly once across all sheets.